SlickAF31/ESP32-DHT22-Weather-Station/README.md

-Sure!
-Here is a brief description in English for your GitHub repository:

----

 # ESP32 DHT22 Weather Station

 This project demonstrates how to use an ESP32 to create a simple weather station that measures temperature and humidity using a DHT22 sensor.
 The data is served via a web server hosted on the ESP32, displaying the current temperature and humidity readings.